axibase/atsd/installation/aws-emr-s3.md

 The `atsd-hbase.$REVISION.jar` file contains ATSD co-processors and filters.

-By storing the jar file in S3, Java classes in this file are automatically available to all regional servers when they are started.
+By storing the jar file in S3, Java classes in this file are automatically available to all region servers when they are started.

 ```sh
 aws s3 cp atsd/atsd-hbase.*.jar s3://atsd/hbase-root/lib/atsd-hbase.jar